 The criticisms of mainstream media coverage are, for the most part, not being met with official responses.
 Just as some members of the public feel as though those in charge of the planning and security of the G20 are not being brought to account, there is a segment of the population who express the same sentiment when it comes to the press.
 That lingering resentment found a focal point this week when bloggers and Twitter users accused Drolet and Global National of inserting misleading footage into a G20 report.

-Silverman, being fair and balanced, quotes some of what I’ve written at Northern Insights and provides Mike Drolet’s measured response on being held to account for Global work:
+Silverman, being fair and balanced, quotes some of what I’ve written at In-Sights and provides Mike Drolet’s measured response on being held to account for Global work: